What is the difference between the levels (Level I, II, III, IV)?

 Music Ed Plus students do an average of 6 hours of programming per week (less during heavy academic workload times).
-This includes approximately 2 hours of volunteer work; 2 hours of Wednesday meetings (4:30-6:30 p.m.) consisting of lectures, workshops, and mentor sessions; and, 2 hours of chamber music rehearsal time.
-During each semester there will also be a few masterclasses and evening concerts.
+This includes approximately 2 hours of volunteer work; 2 hours of Wednesday Forums (4:30-6:30 p.m.) consisting of lectures and workshops; and, 2 hours of chamber music rehearsal time.
+During each semester there may also be a few masterclasses and concerts.

 From September 1 to August 31 you will be required to complete at least a total of 50 hours of volunteer work.

 Can I complete my 50 hours of Volunteer Work from May-August?

 Yes, depending on the type of volunteer placement, you might be able to complete these hours during the summer months and in your hometown.

 Do you have to attend all Music Ed Plus programming?

 You are required to participate in the full curriculum:

 - Wednesday Forums from 4:30 to 6:30 p.m.